Check Availability

 • MealsBLD

-A 30-minute scenic flight from Kathmandu takes you to Lukla airport.
 Located at an altitude of mighty 2800 meters, a flight to this airport is a dream for many travel enthusiasts as you will be able to get glimpses of the beautiful mountains in the country.
+The first day's hike from Lukla to Phakding will take you close to 4 hours.

-Day 4:Trek to Namche Bazzar:
+Day 3:Trek to Namche Bazaar

 • Max Altitude3,450m/11,319ft